mapsync/irvine-advisory2/site/content/post/boil-water-advisory-1.md

 title: Boil Water Advisory
 draft: false
 date: 2026-03-27T08:56:39.521Z
-description: >-
+description: |

-  A Boil Water Advisory has been issued for the following areas:
+  A Boil Water Advisory has been LIFTED for the following areas:

-  526 Broadway to 815 Broadway (both sides of street)
+  526 Broadway to 815 Broadway (both sides of street) Sycamore Street

-  Sycamore Street

   High Street
   Chandler Street
   Chamberlain Branch
   Foothills Court

-  Customers under the boil advisory using water for consumption will need to bring the water to a rolling boil for at least 3 minutes.
-For more info on boil water advisories please visit our website at www. imuwater.com.
-image: /img/download.jpg
+image: /img/lifted-1-.jpg
 ---
 A Boil Water Advisory has been issued for the following areas: 526 Broadway to 815 Broadway (both sides of street) Sycamore Street